V4Fire/Client/src/base/b-router/README.md

 ### Two-way binding with the router

-If you need to create logic when the mutation of some properties should push a new transition to the same route with adding these properties as query parameters, you can use the special API to organize two-way binding between a component and the router.
+If we need to create logic when the mutation of some properties should push a new transition to the same route with adding these properties as query parameters, we can use the API to organize two-way binding between a component and the router.

 ```typescript
 import iBlock, { component, system } from 'super/i-block/i-block';